-This policy should also be read in conjunction with the school's Online Safety Policy, The Acceptable Use Policies for Staff, Students and Visitors which set out the acceptable use of ICT, including the use of 3/4G devices on school site and Guidance for staff working in Educational Settings on the use of Digital Technologies and Social Media
+This policy should also be read in conjunction with the school's Online Safety Policy, The Acceptable Use Policies for Staff, Students and Visitors which set out the acceptable use of ICT, including the use of 3/4/5G devices on school site and (add any further additional guidance on personal online behaviour and use of ICT).

-Definitions
+3. Definitions

-- 3.1 Safeguarding and promoting the welfare of children means: - Protecting children from maltreatment - Preventing impairment of children's mental or physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes - 3.2 Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm. - 3.3 Appendix 1 explains the different types and indicators of abuse. - 3.4 Children includes everyone under the age of 18.
+- 3.1 Safeguarding and promoting the welfare of children means: - providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing the impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes. - 3.2 Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm. - 3.3 Appendix 1 explains the different types and indicators of abuse. - 3.4 Children includes everyone under the age of 18.

-3. Equality statement
+4. Equality statement